LoqmanSamani/grn-designer/model/README.md

 After completing the allowed number of epochs, the first matrix of each individual of population matrix (`population[:, 0, :, :]`) is returned for further processing in the algorithm.

+***[Here](https://github.com/LoqmanSamani/master_project/tree/systembiology/data/sim-model/sim-videos) you can view videos generated from simulations using both the individual and population algorithms.***

 ### Diffusion System

     ....